Leek, Staffordshire: Geography

 Most of the town is at or above 600 ft and is surrounded by the higher countryside of the Staffordshire Moorlands which is situated on the southern uplands of the Pennines.

 Leek is built on the slope and crown of a hill which is situated just a few miles south of the Roaches; a gritstone escarpment which rises steeply to 1657 ft.

-Leek is situated at the foot of the Peak District National Park and is therefore sometimes referred to as the Gateway to the Peak District, although the town is more often referred to as the Queen of the Moorlands.
+The town is situated at the foot of the Peak District National Park and is therefore sometimes referred to as the "Gateway to the Peak District", although the town is more often referred to as the "Queen of the Moorlands".